Cediddi/TCRT5000/README.md

 Features:
  - Only checks for digital proximity.
 Nothing sophisticated.
- - If you connect a second pin to IR-diode, it will blink for 20us, thus drain less power.
+ - If you connect a second pin to IR-diode, it will blink for 100us, thus drain less power.

 License
 ==================

-This code is licensed under [MIT]( http://opensource.org/licenses/MIT )  by [Umut Karcı](http://www.umutkarci.com).
+This code is licensed under [CC BY-SA 3.0]( https://creativecommons.org/licenses/by-sa/3.0/ ).

 Other Things
 ==================